iamskok/skok.io/README.md

 ## Setup

-Create 2 env files in the root of project:
+Create `.env.production` and `.env.development` in the project root.

-1. `.env.production`
-2. `.env.development`

 Paste these variables in both of the files: